Social facilitation: Monitoring hypothesis

 The monitoring hypothesis posits that social facilitation effects do not occur when the performer is familiar with the observers or the situation.
 This is because, in those cases, the performer knows how the observer will respond or how the situation will take place.
 Therefore, in such situations the performer's arousal will not increase.
 So, if the person is unfamiliar with the observers or the situation, he/she will experience uncertainty and arousal will increase, but not if he/she is familiar with them.

 Challenge and threat hypotheses

-The challenge and threat hypothesis states that people perform worse on complex tasks and better on simple tasks when in the presence of others because of the type of cardio-vascular response to the task.
+The challenge and threat hypothesis states that people perform worse on complex tasks and better on simple tasks when in the presence of others because of the type of cardiovascular response to the task.
 When performing a simple task in the presence of others, people show a normal cardiovascular response.
 However, when performing a complex task in the presence of others, the cardiovascular response is similar to that of a person in a threatening position.
 The normal cardiovascular response serves to improve performance, but the threat-like cardiovascular response serves to impede performance.